CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-3.md

 ## Review

 In this lab, you have completed the following:
-- Created and setup up the Lakehouse.
+- Created and set up the Lakehouse.
 - Create delta tables in the Lakehouse.
 - Accessed Eventhouse data from the Lakehouse.
 - Built the KQL DB schema.